-The Center staff includes its Faculty Director, Professor Gary Marchant, who focuses primarily on policy and planning issues, and its Executive Director, Josh Abbott, will manage the Center's operations.
+The Center staff includes its Faculty Director, Professor Gary Marchant, who focuses primarily on policy and planning issues, and its Director, Lauren Burkhart, who manages the Center's operations.
 Debb Relph is the Center's Program Coordinator.

 From 1984 to 1990, the Center directorship alternated among two law faculty members and one full-time administrator.
 In July 1990, Daniel S. Strouse joined the College of Law as Associate Professor of Law and Director of the Center.
-Strouse served as director for 11 years (excluding his sabbatical year of 1998-99, during which Regents' Professor David H. Kaye, the Center's founding Director, served as acting Director) until July 2001, when Center management was restructured.
+Strouse served as director for 11 years (excluding his sabbatical year of 1998-99, during which Regents' Professor David H. Kaye, the Center's founding Director, served as acting Director) until July 2001, when Center management was reorganized to its current structure.

-The management of Jurimetrics, in addition to its student editors, includes its Editor, a position that rotates among the Center Faculty Fellows, and its Managing Editor, Deborah Pogson.
+The management of Jurimetrics: the Journal for Law, Science and Technology, in addition to its student editors, includes its Managing Editor, Deborah Pogson, and its Faculty Editor, a position that rotates among the Center Faculty Fellows.

 Learn about the superb faculty participants